BetterThanTomorrow/calva/docs/site/try-first.md

+---
+title: Try this First
+description: Something to Try First (After Connecting) - Get a feeling for evaluating code in the editor and get immediate response from the REPL
+---

 # Something to Try First (After Connecting)

 You should start with loading the file you are working with.
 Do this with **Load Current File and Dependencies**, `ctrl+alt+c enter`.